What to Do After Installing a WordPress Builder Plugin

 A practical first-30-minutes checklist after installing a WordPress builder plugin: modules, blank theme, draft page, mobile checks, SEO, and cache.

-WordPress builder plugin first setup checklist for modules blank theme draft page mobile SEO and cache
+WordPress builder plugin setup checklist with backup companion theme draft page SEO cache and social preview verification

 Installing a WordPress builder plugin is the easy part.
 The first 30 minutes after installation decide whether the site stays clean, fast, and manageable or turns into a stack of random modules, duplicate layouts, and pages nobody wants to touch later.